dwyl/product-roadmap/README.md

 ## "_I don't have enough time to_..."

 How many times have you heard
-a friend, family member or work colleage say these words?
+a friend, family member or work colleague say these words?

 > "I don't have enough time to:" <br />